What’s Vegetarian at Teriyaki Madness? Your Ultimate Guide (Updated for 2026)

 • Any of the vegan sauces listed above

-The two big traps for vegans: fried rice contains egg, so swap it for white, brown, or noodles; and the gyoza are filled with pork, not vegetables.
-When you order, simply tell the team “make it vegan” — staff at most locations are familiar with the request and will adjust prep accordingly.
+Two traps catch vegans here.
+The fried rice contains egg, so swap it for white rice, brown rice, or noodles.
+And the gyoza are filled with pork, not vegetables.
+When you order, just tell the team to “make it vegan” — staff at most locations know the request and will adjust prep.

 Special Dietary Requirements and Allergies

-• Cross-contact: Grills and fryers are shared with chicken, beef, and seafood.
-If you are strict about cross-contamination, ask the team to wipe down the grill and use clean utensils.
+• Cross-contact: The grills and fryers also handle chicken, beef, and seafood.
+If you’re strict about cross-contamination, ask the team to wipe down the grill and use clean utensils.

 • Soy and gluten: Tofu, soy sauce, and most teriyaki sauces are soy-based and contain wheat.
 Gluten-free diners should ask about the gluten-free sauce options at their location.